The VA Stopped my Benefits: They say I am a “Fugitive Felon”

 Will you be “unjustly enriched” if the VA does not collect the debt?

-The VA probably will not grant waiver if any of the following can be shown:
+The VA probably will not grant waiver if:

-You engaged in fraud or misrepresentation of a "material fact" in getting the benefits from the VA.
-"Material fact" means information you were required to provide to the VA when you applied for the benefit.
+You engaged in fraud or misrepresentation of info you had to give the VA when you applied for the benefit.

 You did not act in good faith.

-If it looks like it will take you more than sixty days to resolve your fugitive felon issue, then stock-up on medications beforehand.
-Make sure you have scheduled any appointments to see your medical providers before the sixty days is over.
+*Make sure you have scheduled any appointments with your medical providers before the sixty days is up.

 This publication provides general information concerning your rights and responsibilities.
 It is not intended as a substitute for specific legal advice.